-- Proper allocation of consideration in a tender offer. - That shareholders have sufficient information to make investment decisions
+- Proper allocation of consideration in a tender offer. - That shareholders have sufficient information to make investment decisions.

-It is based on information in the tender offer notification and is a means of direct disclosure.
+A tender offer statement is based on information contained in the tender offer notification and is a means of direct disclosure.

-The following are the main terms required in a tender offer statement:
+The following are the main items required in a tender offer statement:

-- The tender offer notification, excluding the name of any financial institution from which the public bidder is borrowing money. - A statement that the offer is subject to Chapter 2-2, section 1 of the FIEL. - A statement that the tender offer statement has been made according to Article 27-9 of the FIEL (Article 24, Cabinet Office Regulation concerning Disclosure in a Tender Offer by Entities other than the Issuer).
+- The tender offer notification, excluding such as the name of any financial institution from which the public bidder is borrowing money. - A statement that the offer is subject to Chapter 2-2, Section 1 of the FIEL. - A statement that the tender offer statement has been made according to Article 27-9 of the FIEL (Article 24, Cabinet Office Regulation concerning Disclosure in a Tender Offer by Entities other than the Issuer).

-The bidder must produce the tender offer statement.
-If it contains a material misstatement or is not delivered, the bidder is subject to a penalty (Articles 197-2(8) and 200(9), FIEL).
+The bidder must produce a tender offer statement.
+If a tender offer statement contains a material misstatement or is not delivered, the bidder will be subject to a penalty (Articles 197-2(8) and 200(9), FIEL).